JohannesBuchner/spuren/README.rst

   * Tracker's database needs a lot of disk space.
 Spuren's database only stores the filenames in a gzipped text file.
   * Tracker can use a lot of CPU, and IO at random times.
 Spuren indexes quickly (with "find"), when you want it.

+* NEPOMUK, Beagle, recoll vs Spuren: see Tracker vs. Spuren arguments
+* locate/update-db vs Spuren:

+  * Both are based on Unix tools
+  * locate is shell-only: Spuren provide shell-based searches and a graphical UI and GNOME integration
+  * Spuren does not need root access or special dealing with non-user-visible files.

 * GNOME search vs. Spuren

   * Both provide GNOME Shell search
   * GNOME search cannot be easily configured what folders and files to index, or not to index.
 Spuren allows regular expressions
   * Spuren allows launching results, opening containing folder, and copying to clipboard

-* NEPOMUK vs Spuren: see Tracker vs. Spuren arguments
-* Beagle vs Spuren: see Tracker vs. Spuren arguments
-* locate/update-db vs Spuren:

-  * Both are based on Unix tools
-  * locate is shell-only: Spuren provide shell-based searches and a graphical UI and GNOME integration
-  * Spuren does not need root access.

 ------------------
 Licence